someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 ```
 sudo apt-get update && sudo apt-get upgrade
 ```
-Enter the root user password.
+Enter the root user password. (stuff with load)
 Do you want to continue?
 [Y/n] enter "y".

 <<<apache2 install>>>